martingerlach/reader-embedding/README.md

 - list-of-related-articles_from-word2vec.ipynb
   create list of related articles based on word2vec embedding from reading sessions

+**Running morelike for evaluating next-article-prediction**
+- run-morelike.ipynb
+  notebook to show basic functionality
+- morelike.py
+  script to get eval-metrics for morelike on testfile

 Note that some of the notebooks can only be run on Wikimedia's stat-machines.